GEWIS/sudosos-backend/README.md

 This quick start first states what software needs to be installed to be able to work with the project and then explains how to get the project started.

 Prerequisites:
 -	Have Node.js installed.
-Version 16 is recommended.
+Version 18 is required.
      - Note that NPM 14.16 (latest) might not run the coverage on Linux.
 This is probably a race condition in the package and is being addressed.
 - Have Git and possibly a Git manager installed
 - Have OpenSSL installed (if you're using Git Bash you already have OpenSSL)